 Most home owners using heaters or fire places will find that they need to sit right up close.
 In order to feel the benefit of the heating system.
 When the 145mm Isotherm has been installed this heat flow will not be lost to the roof space.
-In fact the warm air will be retained in the home and in many cases will keep the entire home warm.
+In fact, the warm air will be retained in the home and in many cases will keep the entire home warm.
 Making life far more comfortable on freezing cold days.

 As long as windows and doors are kept closed the heat generated in the home will be contained for hours.
 This makes the use of heating and fire places far more economical as the heating units can be used far less.

-Eco friendly Isotherm Insulation
+Eco-friendly Isotherm Insulation

 Loft Room Insulation

-The 145mm Isotherm insulation is our product of choice for loft room type insulation.
+The 145mm Isotherm is our product of choice for loft room type insulation.
 Loft rooms are awesome in homes however they are like an oven in summer and a freezer in winter.

-Loft Rooms that have been insulated are just as cool inside as any other home with Isotherm insulation installed.
+Loft Rooms that have been insulated are just as cool inside as any other home with Isotherm installed.
 What makes loft rooms so hot before the correct insulation is installed is the fact that ceiling space and side walls are all part of the roof structure.
-This means the hot ceiling boards or dry wall partitioning is very hot in summer and cold in winter,
+This means the hot ceiling boards or dry wall partitioning is very hot in summer and freezing cold in winter,

-If Ceiling and roof insulation had been made compulsory at leat 10 or 15 years earlier we might have been able to avoid this.
+If Ceiling and roof insulation had been made compulsory at least 10 or 15 years earlier we might have been able to avoid this.
 So what insulation must be installed on your ceiling.
-All insulation products must be SANS compliant and achieve a specific R-value for the regions as set out by the legislation.
+All products must be SANS compliant and achieve a specific R-value for the regions as set out by the legislation.

 - Johannesburg region must install the 145mm Isotherm as this will also achieve the recommended R-value 3.70.

 - Pretoria and the Midrand must also install the 145mm Isotherm as they also need to achieve the R-value 3.70